mtisza1/vector_read_removal/README.md

 ## Behavior
 * Aligns paired FASTQs to the reference with minimap2 (`-a -x sr`).
 * Computes minimal `NM` (edit distance) per read from SAM records (primary/secondary included).
-* Drops a mate if minimal `NM <= threshold` (i.e., close match to reference).
-Default keeps a pair only if both mates are NOT dropped.
+* Drops the pair if either mate has minimal `NM <= threshold` (i.e., close match to reference).
+Otherwise, keeps the pair.
 * Unmapped reads (no alignments) are kept.

 ## Example